-Sampling allows you to create new sounds, by recording from an external source (for example, a microphone or a CD player) connected to Pa1000's audio inputs, or by loading files from a storage device.
+Sampling allows you to create new sounds, by loading files from a storage device.

-To be used.
-Samples must then be assigned to a Multisample or a Drum Kit.
+To be used, Samples must then be assigned to a Multisample or a Drum Kit.
 A Multisample allows you to arrange samples into separate zones of the keyboard.
 Drum Kits allows you to assign a different sample to each note of the keyboard, with up to six dynamic layers per note.